Skip to content

 It may not have been an official playoff game, but the upswing in physicality for the play-in game was on display.

-The Sixers struggled with foul trouble, picking up 15 fouls in the first half and putting the Magic at the line for 17 free throws.
-The crowd especially hated a late foul call on Drummond, who was attempting to secure an offensive rebound, and a VJ Edgecombe taunting foul.
-Drummond turned around and hit a corner three on the next possession, the final basket to give the Sixers a 59-55 lead at halftime.
-After the game, Edgecombe disputed his technical foul.
+The Sixers struggled with foul trouble, picking up 15 in the first half, and put the Magic at the line for 17 free throws.
+The crowd especially hated a late foul call on Drummond, who was attempting to secure an offensive rebound, and a taunting foul on VJ Edgecombe.
+Drummond turned around and hit a corner three on the next possession, which gave the Sixers a 59-55 halftime lead.
+Edgecombe disputed his technical foul, which came with 5 minutes, 12 seconds left in the half, postgame.

-“I thought my momentum just took me all the way there, I’ll be honest,” said Edgecombe, who scored 19 points in the win.
-“I thought that’s what it was.
-I was telling Tony, but he wasn’t buying it.”
+“I thought my momentum just took me all the way there, I’ll be honest,” said Edgecombe, who finished with 19 points and 11 rebounds.
+“I thought that’s what it was.”

 » READ MORE: ‘Unfinished business’ with Celtics, Flyers ring the bell, and other highlights from Sixers’ play-in game win

-Nurse joked that the Sixers are “not that kind of team” to have picked up as many push fouls as they did, but Tyrese Maxey, who finished with 31 points, said they’d been preparing since the summer for the level of physicality they saw on Wednesday.
+Nurse joked that the Sixers are “not that kind of team” to have picked up as many push fouls as they did, but Tyrese Maxey, who finished with 31 points and six assists, said they’d been preparing since the summer for the level of physicality they saw Wednesday.

 Edgecombe and Kelly Oubre Jr. looked like they fed off that energy and physicality, on multiple occasions flexing for the crowd and hyping everyone up.

-“I’m a smile, I’m a laugh in your face, because I do have a black belt,” Oubre Jr., who finished with 19 points, said.
+“I’m [going to] smile, I’m [going to] laugh in your face because I do have a black belt,” Oubre, who finished with 19 points, said.
 “Hopefully, it doesn’t get to that, but I don’t think it will, because I learned to control my Zen, but we’re all together.
 We’re always going to ride for each other, and that’s what you need as a team.”

 Embiid sits courtside

-No one knows when or if Embiid will return to the floor for the Sixers this season after his late-season appendectomy.
-But on Wednesday, Embiid walked into the locker room before the game, to the surprise of his teammates.
-Maxey gasped as he walked in to see Embiid sitting at his locker, before going over to give him a hug.
-Nurse didn’t expect to see him until he showed up to film session and saw Embiid sitting in his usual chair.
+No one knows whether Embiid will return to the floor for the Sixers this season after his late-season appendectomy.
+But on Wednesday, Embiid walked into the locker room pregame, to the surprise of his teammates.
+Maxey gasped as he walked in to see Embiid sitting at his locker, before hugging him.
+Nurse didn’t expect to see him until he showed up for a film session and saw Embiid sitting in his usual chair.

 “The film started, and I looked over and he was sitting in his seat and had a big smile on his face,” Nurse said.
 “Most of the other guys didn’t know he was there either, so they asked him how he was.
 He said he feels good, smiled.”

-Kyle Lowry called Maxey a few days prior, to discuss whether they should speak with Embiid about coming to the game, but they ultimately decided against asking him.
-He showed up anyway, and sat courtside with the team, which Maxey said was a “huge” lift.
+Kyle Lowry called Maxey a few days earlier to discuss whether they should speak with Embiid about coming to the game, but they ultimately decided against asking him.
+He showed up anyway and sat courtside with the team, which Maxey said was a “huge” lift.

 “I said, just know if he can, he will, and he was there,” Maxey said.
 “I talked to him via phone, and now I’m surprised to see him there.
 I gave him a big hug.
 I’m glad to see him, and his spirits are high, so really happy for him.”